robloxarchiver/archiverpack/README.md

 # First Time Usage

+Using ASP for the first time can be pretty jarring if you're a novice.
+I've broken everything down to be easy to understand even for the noobiest of people. :p

 ## Preparing for usage

-Preparing to use AST is simple, this is the only part you are required to do if it's your first time.
+Preparing to use ASP is simple, this is the only part you are required to do if it's your first time.
 If you already have Bun/Node, an IDE and Rokit installed, you can move on to the next part below this.

 3. Install your IDE of choice, for the sake of standards [Visual Studio Code](https://code.visualstudio.com/) is used.
 2. Go to [Rokit](https://github.com/rojo-rbx/rokit/releases) and download the latest release.
 (Restart may be required)
 1. Go to [bun.sh](https://bun.sh/) and install bun.
 (Alternative: [Node.js](https://nodejs.org/en))

+---

 ## Setting up for usage

 1. Run `bun install` to install the package required (`fs-extra`)
 2. Run `rokit install` to install the package required (`darklua`)
-3. Now you are ready to use AST.
+3. Now you are ready to use ASP.

+---

 ## Building with VSC